There are now 3 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) project; (2) mid-semester test; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) labs and project; (2) mid-trimester test; and (3) final examination.
 Further information is available in the unit outline.

 Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.